 - Reduced parental depression

 How Applied Behavior Analysts Provide ABA Therapy in the Home

-Providing ABA therapies and interventions in-home is not unlike center-based interventions, as the goal is to development treatment/behavior plans with objective and measurable goals.
-Behavior analysts provide a detailed initial assessment of the child’s ability, develop appropriate goals accordingly, and selects treatment methods with the in-home environment in mind, which often presents unique opportunities to incorporate parents and siblings in therapy.
+Providing ABA interventions in-home is not unlike center-based interventions, as the goal is to develop treatment/behavior plans with objective and measurable goals.
+Organizations like The Autism Therapy Group that specialize in providing therapy in clients’ homes provide a detailed initial assessment of the child’s ability, develop appropriate goals accordingly, and selects treatment methods with the in-home environment in mind, which often presents unique opportunities to incorporate parents and siblings in therapy.

 Home-based care also allows applied behavior analysts to meet regularly with the family to review the child’s progress and make treatment adjustments as needed.

 Home-based ABA therapy provides applied behavior analysts with the opportunity to improve a child’s:

 - Self-help skills (e.g., toilet training, self-dressing, self-care, eating, etc.)